EH30/easy_language/README.md

 # easy_translate
-this language was created by nytmare2006 and coded by EH
+created by nytmare2006
+coded by EH